tedee-com/tedee-bridge-api/overview/getting_started.md

 ## Enabling Bridge API

 Before you can use the API you must enable it on the Bridge using Tedee mobile application.
-Open Tedee app and go to selected Bridge -> Settings -> Local API -> then toggle the switch button.
+Open Tedee app and go to selected Bridge -> Settings -> API -> then toggle the switch button.

 ![Enabling Bridge API in the mobile app](/overview/images/enable_api.png "Enabling Bridge API in the mobile app")